 The UQ Poche Centre also acknowledges that growing the representation of Indigenous people within the health workforce is essential to improving Indigenous health outcomes.
-Our Indigenous Health Researchers Strategy has the Centre supporting the UQ organisation units - Faculty of Medicine, Faculty of Health and Behavioural Sciences and the Aboriginal and Torres Strait Islander Studies (ATSIS) Unit - to develop pathways for Indigenous people to build aspiration for a career in Indigenous health research.
+Our Indigenous Health Researchers Strategy has the Centre supporting the FoM, HaBS, and the Aboriginal and Torres Strait Islander Studies (ATSIS) Unit to develop pathways for Indigenous people to build aspiration for a career in Indigenous health research.

-OUR INDIGENOUS HEALTH RESEARCHERS STRATEGY Goals Measures Inspire and support Indigenous community members to undertake postgraduate and HDR study at UQ Development of a specific strategy in partnership with community organisations, the ATSIS Unit and two health faculties to facilitate staff from community organisations undertaking postgraduate and HDR study at UQ Development of a 'HDR Pathways Program' to support Indigenous health practitioners, students and early career researchers who are considering HDR study Increased number of Indigenous students enrolled in UQ programs from Indigenous community organisations Inspire and support Indigenous undergraduate health students to undertake postgraduate study at UQ In partnership with the ATSIS Unit and the two health faculties, development of a tailored engagement and support program for current Indigenous students studying health programs at UQ Increased number of Indigenous undergraduate students going on to postgraduate study Foster the next generation of Indigenous health research leaders through providing training and mentorship Development of a formal mentorship program specifically for HDR students and early-career researchers Development of the Yarning for Success PLUS program to support new Indigenous HDR students and early-career researchers across HaBS Bi-monthly staff-student networking events hosted Increased participation by HDR students and early- career researchers in community activities Conduct a national search to explore existing programs/initiatives and identify opportunities to collaborate or leverage Increased participation in initiatives/programs and partnerships that maximise efforts by the Centre (e.g. SparkEd at TRI)
+OUR INDIGENOUS HEALTH RESEARCHERS STRATEGY Goals Measures Inspire and support Indigenous community members to undertake postgraduate and HDR study at UQ Development of a specific strategy in partnership with community organisations, the ATSIS Unit and two health faculties to facilitate staff from community organisations undertaking postgraduate and HDR study at UQ Increased number of Indigenous students enrolled in UQ programs from Indigenous community organisations Inspire and support Indigenous undergraduate health students to undertake postgraduate study at UQ In partnership with the ATSIS Unit and the two health faculties, development of a tailored engagement and support program for current Indigenous students studying health programs at UQ Increased number of Indigenous undergraduate students going on to postgraduate study Foster the next generation of Indigenous health research leaders through providing training and mentorship Development of a formal mentorship program specifically for HDR students and early-career researchers Bi-monthly staff-student networking events hosted Increased participation by HDR students and early-career researchers in community activities Conduct a national search to explore existing programs/ initiatives and identify opportunities to collaborate or leverage Increased participation in initiatives/programs and partnerships that maximise efforts by the Centre (e.g. SparkEd at TRI)